 When you file a lawsuit to recover your losses after an accident, the ability to prove fault is an essential aspect of your case.
 In accident cases involving semi trucks, questions of liability are complicated by a variety of factors.

 Attorney Mickey Fine has extensive experience in complex tractor trailer accident cases.
 Please call The Law Offices of Mickey Fine at (661) 333-3333 today for a free consultation.
-Our team serves clients in Bakersfield, Manhattan Beach, and nearby areas of California.
+Our team serves clients in Bakersfield, and nearby areas of California.